TooLazyToWriteCode/epam-js-hw4-fin-proj/README.md

 yarn run test:unit:once
 ```

-Run the unit test suite one time.
+Run the unit test suite one time..
+The output infromation about the run will
+be in the `<rootDir>/out/test` directory.

 ```
 yarn run test:unit:gui